Yord/shargs/CONTRIBUTING.md

 # Contributing

 We are open to, and grateful for, any contributions made by the community.
-By contributing to pixie, you agree to abide by the [code of conduct][code].
+By contributing to shargs, you agree to abide by the [code of conduct][code].

 ## Reporting Issues and Asking Questions